 St. Joseph Mercy is part of the national Trinity Health network.
 Patients have reported issues with out-of-network facility fees even when their treating physician was in-network, as well as balance billing after insurance payments.
 Trinity Health operates a charity care program called Community Care that Ann Arbor residents may qualify for regardless of insurance status.

-Both hospitals are required under the federal No Surprises Act (effective January 2022) to provide a good-faith cost estimate before scheduled services and to limit balance billing in many circumstances.
+Both hospitals are required under the federal No Surprises Act (effective January 2022) to provide a good-faith cost estimate before scheduled services to uninsured and self-pay patients, and to limit balance billing in many circumstances.
+Insured patients have related but separately implemented protections.
+Insured patients have related but separately implemented protections.

 How do I request an itemized hospital bill and what should I look for?